Eumaeus/blackwell_fall_2018/docs/GreekCiv.md

 (Newer assignments are added at the top of the list)

 - For Tuesday, Sept.
 25: Bring in the list of *placenames* in your assigned passage of Herodotus.
 Read through Herodotus 1.45.
 The first stories about Croesus of Lydia.
-Write a *very short* summar, to hand in, of two parts of this narrative:
+Write a *very short* summary, to hand in, of two parts of this narrative:
 	1. What happened between Croesus and Solon.
 	1. The story of Adrastus and Croesus' son, Atys.
 - For Thursday, Sept 20, and Tuesday, Sept.
 18: Read Herodotus 1.16-1.25.
 Be prepared, on Thursday, to answer some basic questions about this passage, especially about Sadyattes' war against Miletus, and the story of Arion.